-Intellectual Property Law and competition law are both necessary for the efficient operation of the marketplace.
-Intellectual property laws provide property rights comparable to those of other kinds of private property, thereby providing incentives for owners to invest in creating and developing intellectual property
+Interface between Intellectual Property Rights and Competition marketplace.
+Intellectual property laws provide property rights comparable to those of other kinds of private property, thereby providing incentives for owners to invest in creating and developing intellectual property and encouraging the efficient use and dissemination of the property within the marketplace.